tweag/nixtract/README.md

   stdout.

 Options:
-  --target-flake-ref TEXT  The reference of the target Nix Flake --target-system TEXT     The system in which to evaluate the derivations --n-workers INTEGER      Count of workers to spawn to describe the stream of
+  --target-flake-ref TEXT       The reference of the target Nix Flake --target-attribute-path TEXT  The attribute path of the provided
+                                attribute set to evaluate.
+If empty, the entire attribute set is evaluated --target-system TEXT          The system in which to evaluate the derivations --n-workers INTEGER           Count of workers to spawn to describe the stream of found derivations --offline                     Pass --offline to Nix commands -v, --verbose                 Increase verbosity --help                        Show this message and exit.
-                           found derivations
-  --offline                Pass --offline to Nix commands -v, --verbose            Increase verbosity
-  --help                   Show this message and exit.
 ```

 ### Extract nixpkgs graph of derivations